Andy-Boraphet/CSS342A-2022-Spring/exam/midterm.md

 ```

-hint: any problem with memory too?
-(5pt)
+any problem with memory too?
+Write down your code for fix(5pt)
 ```